Ghost-141/Car-Numb-Plate-Detection-Extraction/README.md

-# Car Number Plate Detection and Recognition
+# Car Number Plate Detection and Extraction

-This project is a Python application for detecting and recognizing car number plates from a video stream.
+This project is a Python application for detecting and extracting car number plates from a video stream.
 It uses a combination of object detection, tracking, and optical character recognition (OCR) to identify vehicles, track them, and read their license plates.

 ## Features